joyce880120/lab10-JMS/readme.md

 Finally, we will create a second Servlet that synchronously reads from a queue.
 ![Task 3 Flow](diagrams/task3.png)

+Note that the Servlet is not a Listener, rather it synchronously tries to `receive` from the Queue.

 1. Modify MyQueueListener to write to myQueue3 instead of myQueue2.
 2. Create a new Servlet called FetchResponses that reads all available messages in myQueue3 and displays them on a web page.
  - If no messages are available, the servlet should clearly state that on the response page.